asmodehn/replator/README.md

 A prototyping area / training ground for your Esoteric Minimal Languages.

+Feel free to add your own and make a PR for it, so others can play around with it !

-Becuse strange beasts also need a home.
+Because strange beasts also need a home.

 ## Goal